-The bill introduces the crime of making a terrorist threat in the second degree and establishes penalties for such violations.
-It repeals the existing crime of making a terrorist threat as defined in Section 13A-10-15 of the Code of Alabama 1975, and creates a new crime of making a terrorist threat in the first degree.
-The new definitions clarify what constitutes a threat, including the requirement that the threat must be credible and imminent, and it must cause the victim to be in sustained fear for their safety.
-The bill categorizes making a terrorist threat in the first degree as a Class C felony, while making a terrorist threat in the second degree is classified as a Class A misdemeanor.
+The bill introduces the crime of making a terrorist threat in the second degree and establishes penalties for violations, while repealing the existing crime of making a terrorist threat as defined in Section 13A-10-15 of the Code of Alabama 1975.
+The new legislation creates two classifications of terrorist threats: making a terrorist threat in the first degree, classified as a Class C felony, and making a terrorist threat in the second degree, classified as a Class A misdemeanor.
+The first-degree offense includes specific circumstances such as causing evacuations or disruptions, or retaliating against individuals involved in judicial proceedings.

 Statutes affected: